 Each IR calibration target comes with its own protective case.
 The case or target displays the target’s calibration parameters, such as pitch (mm), number of dots in x, number of dots in y, offset in x, offset in y, length in x, and length in y.

-Correlated Solutions, Inc. can provide calibration targets to VIC-3D system owners as standalone items, complete sets, or as part of a turn-key system.
-To find out how to include any of the capabilities these calibration targets can add to your laboratory or current VIC-3D system, please call us today at: +1 (803) 926-7272.
+Correlated Solutions, Inc. can provide calibration targets to VIC-3D system owners as standalone items, complete sets, or as part of a turn-key system for new customers.
+To include the capabilities these calibration targets can add to your VIC-3D system, please call us today at: +1 (803) 926-7272.
 If you prefer to communicate with us via e-mail, please direct your request/question to our respective departments:

 |Sales@correlatedsolutions.com||Request a quotation, General inquiries, System upgrade information|